-Figure 6.
-The process of changing the display of a video using the three video player components
+Figure 7.
+Implementation of sequential transition using three video players.

+2. Evaluation

-This work proposes a novel method for detailed three-dimensional content rendering, allowing movement between spatially positioned viewpoints that render stereoscopic panoramic videos generated in a three-dimensional scene.
-Changing the viewing position during the proposed transformation displays a transformation video, generated in advance in the three-dimensional scene and selected from a list, simulating a sequential and immediate movement in three-dimensional space.
+This work proposes a method for using pre-rendered stereoscopic panoramic videos of detailed three-dimensional scenes, allowing movement between spatially positioned viewpoints.
+For changing the viewing position, we proposed clipping, blending and sequential transitions, simulating a movement and immediate transition in three-dimensional space.

-It is hypothesized that this newly proposed method of rendering three-dimensional dynamic scenes allows the creation of high-fidelity dynamic virtual realityVR content suitable for use on simple devices with limited capacity, over and above three-dimensional content of the same level of detail, without compromising the sense of presence the content creates in the environment.
-The proposed content maintains a greater sense of presence in the environment than conventional methods of transformation between panoramic videos.
+We make an assumption that this method allows the creation of high-fidelity dynamic VR content suitable for use on simple devices with limited capacity, in contrast to three-dimensional content dedicated for limited-capacity devices, without compromising the sense of presence.
+The proposed method should maintain a greater sense of presence than conventional methods of transition between panoramic videos.

-To confirm or refute the hypothesis, experimental studies are carried out allowing a group of subjects to test and then evaluate the proposed method of rendering virtual reality content with conventional methods, comparing the usability of the content, the sense of presence, the adverse physiological effects and the impact on the performance of the rendering equipment.
-For this purpose, software implementing conventional methods for rendering and navigating three-dimensional and two-dimensional content, as well as a new proposed method, are used.
+To confirm or refute this assumption, experimental studies were carried out by testing a group of subjects and evaluating the proposed method in terms of the usability of the content, the sense of presence, the adverse physiological effects and the impact on the performance of the rendering equipment.
+For this purpose, we implemented conventional methods for rendering and navigating three-dimensional and two-dimensional content, as well as a proposed method.

-In this work, experiments are carried out to compare three-dimensional and two-dimensional virtual reality methods for content representation.
-The aim of the experiments is to evaluate whether the proposed two-dimensional content rendering method is the most pleasant to use, also, costs less computational resources for the system and can compete with three-dimensional content rendering.
-Therefore, the experiments in the study evaluate the usability, performance and sense of the presence of each implemented two-dimensional virtual reality content rendering method.
-At the same time, these properties are also evaluated for the three-dimensional content.
-During the experiments, the system collects performance data and, after performing certain tasks in the virtual environment, subjective surveys are completed to assess the usability of the rendering method and the user's sense of presence in the environment.
+Another goal of the experiments was to evaluate whether the proposed two-dimensional content rendering method is the most pleasant to use and can compete with three-dimensional content rendering.
+Therefore, the experiments in the study evaluate the usability, performance and sense of the presence of each implemented two-dimensional VR content rendering method.
+At the same time, these properties were also evaluated for the three-dimensional VR content.
+During the experiments, the system collected performance data.
+After performing certain tasks in the virtual environment, the surveys were completed to assess the usability of the rendering methods and the user's sense of presence in the environment.

 The following experiments are carried out:

+System usability evaluation - subjectively assessing the ease of use using a System Usability Scales [22] survey;

-System usability and sense of presence experiment - subjectively assessing the ease of use of the methods, the symptoms of cyber-sickness induced by the methods and the sense of presence induced by the methods in the virtual space
+Sense of presence evaluation - subjectively assessing the sense of presence using Igroup Presence Questionnaire (IPQ);

-Stereoscopic Imaging Subjective Acceptance Tendency Study - subjectively assessing the acceptability tendency of using stereoscopic imaging over monoscopic imaging to create the illusion of a three-dimensional image, in a sample of subjects taking part in an experiment

-Performance experiment - objectively assessing the impact of different levels of detail in three-dimensional and two-dimensional virtual reality content on the frame rate and stability of the rendered frames
+Performance experiment - objectively assessing the impact of different detail levels of three-dimensional and two-dimensional VR content on the frame rate and stability.

 2.2.
 Ethical Considerations

-No personal data was collected.
-When providing cases all details are anonymized even though their solutions have been publicly presented a number of times and there are various publicly available presentations.
+The paper was developed according to the institutional ethics requirements by following the requirements for researchers on ethics issues.
+The collected data doesn’t store any evidence to relate it to experiment participants.

 2.3.
 Data Collection

-The research data was collected during the research implementation process and experiment by the researchers, whose reflections and the account of the process is also important source of data used in the paper.
-During the implementation, researchers administered questionnaires.
-Other relevant details are needed to adjust the working progress if needed.
-All the collected data was anonymized by one of the researchers by applying statistical analysis methods.
+No personal data was collected automaticaly by the software.
+The survey data was collected during the research implementation process and experiment by the researchers, whose reflections and the account of the process is also an important source of data used in the paper.
+During the survey, researchers administered questionnaires.
+The data of the same survey participant were related by using a random id chosen by the participants.
+There was no evidence registered that could be used to relate a person with survey data.

 2.4.
-Instrument Used
+Instruments Used